3lvia/designsystem/packages/elvis/README.md

   To deprecate an Elvis class, add it to the `deprecated-classes.json` file located at `packages/elvis/.internal/deprecated-classes.json`.

-  Additions to the deprecated classes list should follow the pre-defined structure.
   To get started quickly, copy an existing entry and change the values.
 Place new additions as the first element within the JSON object.

   ```json
       "e-deprecated-class": {